Collective-Software/ClickPaste/README.md

 # ClickPaste
 Windows 10 notification area app in C# that can paste clipboard contents as keystrokes to whatever location you click.
+Forked from Collective-Software to be easier to use with remote applications.

 ## Starting